Infinite-Time Mean Field FBSDEs and the Associated Elliptic Master Equations

 Substituting it into (\ref{eq: 4.4}), we have

 At last we come back to (\ref{eq: 4.5}), we get that

-Now we complete the proof.
+Now, we complete the proof.

-Benefiting from the continuous dependence on initial values of the solutions to the equations that we previously proved, we can demonstrate the flow property of the mean field FBSDEs.
+Benefiting from the continuous dependence on initial values of the solutions to the mean field FBSDEs, we can demonstrate the flow property.
 This precisely reflects the essence of the mean field game: the aggregation of innumerable representative players constitutes the equilibrium state of the system.

 \begin{thm} Let Assumption \ref{assum: H} hold.
 For any $\xi\in\dbL^2(\cF_0)$, we have

 and

 \end{thm} \proof We prove this theorem in two steps.